RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Misc0/2025-07-29_conservatives_ethnic.md

 Take another science fiction story, Star Wars 1977, the location / setting is entirely fiction.
 There is almost no non-fiction content of any kind in that Star Wars 1977 film / story.
 The planets depicted, the food, everything is fiction.

 "Conservatives" are unable (unedicated) to distinguish fiction of the Bible, Quran, Torah story books in Pakistan or USA - they often revel in entirely fiction contents such as the character Allah / "God" in the story, without any proof or evidence, they are attracted to the fiction in a compulsive behavior.
-Unlike in USA with fiction story of the "Easter Bunny", they do not grasp that Allah / "God" is a metaphor (again,t he Joseph Campbell equation above).
+Unlike in USA with fiction story of the "Easter Bunny", they do not grasp that Allah / "God" is a metaphor (again, the Joseph Campbell equation above).

 This is a literacy problem on a global level across long time periods, it goes beyond any geography or ethnic or race or skin color.